DIY Laundry Chute UK: How To Build And Install A Laundry Chute (With Video)

 room at the end of the chute.
 If you don't have this give us a call 01563

 How To Build A DIY Laundry Chute UK

-Building a laundry chute in-house is a relatively easy project that anyone can do.
-In this section, we'll cover each step you need to take in order to build your own DIY laundry chute.
+Building a linen chute in-house is a relatively easy project that anyone can do.
+In this section, we'll cover each step you need to take in order to build your own DIY linen chute.
 A two-storey house chute should take around 1-2 hrs to install (not counting boxing in)